VoiliVoilou is a sailing boats rental company based in Athens, Greece. The brand and the UI of the site has been designed from Studio Jugi.

 This site was developed by me as an independent contractor, which also means I was responsible for the project management, UI/UX, back-end, databases, moving the site, training, and more.

-This is as simple as it sounds, it’s the project Category and it might give you an idea about this project.
+This is a Category and it might give you an idea about this project.
 Also, one day it will help me to add filters to this section and showcase my projects even better.

 Responsive is not only about overwriting CSS with media queries, it’s actually much more than that.
 It’s about code architecture, clean cutting-edge UI/UX, stability and performance.
 My target devices for all responsive projects are Android and iOS.